Dietary Requirements and Allergy Management in your Early Years Setting

-- Before a child is admitted to the setting the provider must obtain information about any special dietary requirements, preferences and food allergies that the child has, and any special health requirements; and
+- Before a child is admitted to the setting the provider must obtain information about any special dietary requirements, preferences and food allergies that the child has, and any special health requirements.

 - Providers must record and act on information from parents and carers about a child’s dietary needs.

-Step- by- step guide to managing special dietary requirements
+Step- by- step guide to dietary requirements and allergy management in your early years setting:

-Request information from the child’s parent/carer, so you are aware of the child’s dietary requirements before they start at your setting.
+Request information from the child’s parent/ carer, so you’re aware of the child’s dietary requirements, before they start at your setting.

 The easiest way to collect this information from families is to include questions around allergies and special dietary requirements on your registration form.
 Consider including the following questions: